MariMendM/devops-sandbox/Project001/README.md

 Pipeline can be created based in [jenkins-pipeline-config.xml](jenkins-pipeline-config.xml).
 Main points to remeber:
 * Parameterize pipeline with variables, as required by jenkinsfile
-* Determine "Project001" as folder for repositoy clonning
 * For GitHub's webhook to work, the pipeline must be manually run at least once